Why, How, and What to Look for In a Therapist

 Of course, finding the right therapist is obviously going to be very important.
 If you’ve been in therapy before, it may or may not be a big deal to reach out to a therapist because you’ve had some experience with what may or may not work for you.

-If this is you’re very first time even considering the idea of therapy, you may find yourself questioning, “Why even go at all?”
+If this is your very first time even considering the idea of therapy, you may find yourself questioning, “Why even go at all?”

 Here’s the best answer I can offer you.
 If you find that you are perpetually stuck on one or more issues in your life and being stuck is impacting your ability to function at home, at work, or in school, then it is probably a good time to consider asking for help.
 That may answer the “why” question for the vast majority of people I see.